 End of the Tour

-So there you have it- North Pacific Beach, Tourmaline, and False Point are all connected when there is a low tide.
+So there you have it- North Pacific Beach, Tourmaline, and False Point are all connected with a low tide.

 All in all, you can not go wrong visiting here on a negative low tide day.